Loans to date: 573

-Meanwhile., in the UK, we have received fantastic support, for which we are very grateful.
-Alscot Estate, Warwickshire, and Java and Jazz, East Sussex, have joined our group of business supporters.
+Meanwhile, in the UK, we continue to receive fantastic support, for which we are very grateful.
+Coinadrink Ltd generously raised funds for us at their 55 Years Anniversary Party Night in January.
+Alscot Estate, Warwickshire, and Java and Jazz, East Sussex, joined our group of business supporters.
 St Gregory's Catholic Primary School, Stratford upon Avon, donated from their Christmas charity collection, and Alcester Grammar School held a casual wear day to raise funds for Just Small Change.
 Many kind individual donations also arrived over the Christmas period.

-These generous donations will provide funds for the training and start up capital of about 17 of the 50 ladies whom Angelina has already identified for training in 2018.
-So we are now fundraising for the rest, and hoping to proceed with training in April this year.
+These generous donations have provided funds for the training and start up capital of about 17 of the 75 clients whom Angelina hopes to train in 2018.
+So we are now fundraising for the rest.
 All donations welcome to help our ladies get started on their new ventures!
 If you are able to help, please use the Virgin button on the left or see our 'How you can help' page.
 Thank you.

 Round up of 2017: